 The Prado at Balboa Park

 One of the best kid friendly restaurants in San Diego is the Prado in Balboa Park.
+This is a great restaurant to enjoy a meal on a day out exploring the park and museums.
 I had the grilled chile-lime marinated steak tacos with charro beans, Spanish rice, cabbage slaw, flour tortillas and extra avocado.

-And Little T had the kid’s fish taco with rice and charro beans, plus a cup of berries.
-This was one of his favorite meals during this family trip to San Diego.
+And Little T had the kid’s fish taco with rice and charro beans, plus a cup of berries, which turned out to be one of his favorite meals during that trip to San Diego.

 4105 Taylor St, San Diego, CA 92110 | http://www.casaguadalajara.com/

 Casa Guadalajara in Old Town San Diego was voted the Most Kid Friendly Restaurant in San Diego.
-This Mexican restaurant came highly recommended to us during one of our family holidays in San Diego and we enjoyed the lively atmosphere and great food.
-I ordered tamales and Little T had the fish sticks with fries and fresh fruit.
+This Mexican restaurant came highly recommended to us during one of our family holidays in San Diego and we have enjoyed the lively atmosphere and great food at this restaurant several times since when we are in Old Town.

 Old Town Mexican Café